-The Berkshire Branch acts as a go between to put volunteers in touch with organisations and individuals who need help.
+The Berkshire Branch acts as a go-between to put volunteers in touch with local organisations and individuals who need help.

 You might be able to offer a talk to local schools, you might have technical knowledge or skills that an organisation needs, but cannot pay for, or you might have computer skills you can use to support local voluntary organisations or disabled individuals.
 Read the stories below to see how volunteers have helped our local community.

 IF YOU WOULD LIKE TO HELP look out for local volunteering opportunities posted on our website and newsletter.

 IF YOU REPRESENT AN ORGANISATION THAT NEEDS HELP, or have any other suggestions at all, please email firstname.lastname@example.org .

 IF YOU ARE INTERESTED IN HELPING OLDER PEOPLE OR PEOPLE WITH DISABILITIES, or you require such help please contact AbilityNet .